pypa/pip/docs/user_guide.rst

 This protects against compromises of PyPI, its CDN, the HTTPS certificate chain, and the network between you and the packages.
-It also guards against a package changing without a change in its version number, on indexes that allow this.
-This approach is a good fit for automated deployments to servers.
+It also guards against a package changing without its version number changing, on indexes that allow this.
+This approach is a good fit for automated server deployments.

-Hash-checking mode is a labor-saving alternative to running an internal index server containing approved packages: it removes the need to upload packages, maintain ACLs, and keep an audit trail (which a VCS give you for the requirements file for free).
+Hash-checking mode is a labor-saving alternative to running a private index server containing approved packages: it removes the need to upload packages, maintain ACLs, and keep an audit trail (which a VCS gives you on the requirements file for free).
 It can also substitute for a vendor library, providing easier upgrades and less VCS noise.
-It does not, of course, provide the availability benefits of an internal index or a vendor library.
+It does not, of course, provide the availability benefits of a private index or a vendor library.

 For more, see :ref:`pip install\'s discussion of hash-checking mode <hash-checking mode>`.